This tutorial covers:

 Here is an illustration of the two different workflows for ordering and listing cakes using the CLI.

-Writing tests for our CLI application
+Writing tests for the CLI application

 Understanding the cake ordering logic